opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_connector_chat_blueprint.md

 ##### 1b.
 Create Connector

 Refer to the [/chat API docs](https://docs.cohere.com/reference/chat) for more parameters.
-The below API request will create a connector that sets `connectors=[{"id": "web-search"}]`, by default, this will enable Web Search.
-You can restrict domains to search from, or add custom Cohere connectors as well.
+This API request will create a connector pointing to Cohere's /chat API using the default `command` model.

+To enable Retrieval Augmented Generation (RAG) features, you can add any of these optional parameters:
+- `connectors`: Specifies extra Cohere connectors to query prior to generation.
+Important note that these [connectors](https://docs.cohere.com/docs/connectors) differ from Opensearch connectors.
+These are connectors that are configurable and deployable within the Cohere ecosystem.
+You can enable Web search to start by passing in `[{"id": "web-search"}]` to this parameter.
+- `documents`: List of [documents](https://docs.cohere.com/docs/retrieval-augmented-generation-rag#document-mode) used to augment generation.
+- `chat_history`: List of previous messages between the user and model.

+For more details on these, please refer to the [Cohere docs](https://docs.cohere.com/reference/chat).

-Later, when calling the newly created Predict action, you will pass in a `message` and `conversation_id` to the request.
-The `conversation_id` can be any string value.
+Later, when calling the newly created Predict action, you will pass `message` and any extra parameters you've included to the request.

 ```json
 POST /_plugins/_ml/connectors/_create